open-telemetry/opentelemetry-specification/specification/common/attribute-type-mapping.md

 objects) to OTLP's [AnyValue](https://github.com/open-telemetry/opentelemetry-proto/blob/cc4ed55c082cb75e084d40b4ddf3805eda099f97/opentelemetry/proto/common/v1/common.proto#L27).

-The mapping is needed when OpenTelemetry needs to convert a value produced outside OpenTelemetry into a value that can be exported using OTLP exporter, or otherwise be converted to be used inside OpenTelemetry boundaries.
+The mapping is needed when OpenTelemetry needs to convert a value produced outside OpenTelemetry into a value that can be exported using an OTLP exporter, or otherwise be converted to be used inside OpenTelemetry boundaries.
 Example use cases are the following:

-- In [Logging Library SDK](../logs/logging-library-sdk.md) to convert values received from logging libraries into OpenTelemetry representation.
+- In [Logging Library SDK](../logs/logging-library-sdk.md)s, to convert values received from logging libraries into OpenTelemetry representation.
-- In the Collector to convert values received from various data sources into [pdata](https://github.com/open-telemetry/opentelemetry-collector/blob/4998703dadd19fa91a88eabf7ccc68d728bee3fd/model/pdata/common.go#L84) internal representation.
+- In the Collector, to convert values received from various data sources into [pdata](https://github.com/open-telemetry/opentelemetry-collector/blob/4998703dadd19fa91a88eabf7ccc68d728bee3fd/model/pdata/common.go#L84) internal representation.